Skip Navigation

 OPTIK: Targeted research & outreach

-Organize and Prioritize Trends to Inform KU Cancer Center (OPTIK) is a data platform that efficiently synthesizes data on Kansas and Missouri demographics, cancer risk factors, incidence and mortality rates.
+Organize and Prioritize Trends to Inform KU Cancer Center (OPTIK) is a data platform that efficiently synthesizes data on Kansas and Missouri demographics, cancer risk factors, and incidence and mortality rates.
 Collaborating with long-standing partners such as the Kansas and Missouri Cancer Registries, Kansas Department of Health and Environment, Missouri Department of Health and Senior Services, and Children’s Mercy, the OPTIK database ensures a representative view of all communities in the catchment area.

 OPTIK standardizes diverse data sources to create a comprehensive understanding of the cancer burden at local, regional and national levels.
 Researchers utilize OPTIK to generate heat maps and visualizations, aiding in funding proposals and research activities.
 OPTIK aids KU Cancer Center in identifying health inequity trends, focusing efforts on groups experiencing cancer disproportionately.
 By offering a single, easily accessible source of vetted data, OPTIK enables KU Cancer Center to devote more time to creating well-informed and impactful outreach and research endeavors.